 Biography

 John Soriano is an Assistant Professor of Economics at the University of Dallas.
-Dr. Soriano is an applied microeconomist trained in Labor and Publice economics.
-His work spans topics including immigation, demography, family policy, and low-income housing.
-His work - motivated by Catholic social teaching - is unified by a focus on how policy affects access to economic opportunity and civil society, particularly for groups that trditionally face barriers to them.
+Dr. Soriano is an applied microeconomist trained in Labor and Public economics.
+His work spans topics including immigration, demography, family policy, and low-income housing.
+His work - motivated by Catholic social teaching - is unified by a focus on how policy affects access to economic opportunity and civil society, particularly for groups that traditionally face barriers to them.

-Areas of Expertise: Labor Economics, Public Economics, Demograohy, Immigration
+Areas of Expertise: Labor Economics, Public Economics, Demography, Immigration

 B.A., Economics and International Affairs, The Geoge Washington University